Superintendent’s Compendium

 • All solid pet excrement must be immediately picked up by the owner or person in control of the pet and disposed of in solid waste/trash receptacles except hikers/skiers on the PCT which may either remove solid excrement from the park or bury it at least 6 inches deep in mineral soil as with human feces at least 100 feet from any water source, developed trail, or designated backcountry campsite.

 Justification: Since pets are usually concentrated in the campgrounds and public areas of Crater Lake N.P., excrement must be removed to prevent health hazards to people and to lessen negative impact on wildlife.
 Consistent with public health and safety, protection of natural resources and avoidance of conflict among visitor use activities, pets must be restricted.
 Pets are not considered compatible with the broad park goal of minimal resource impact or inherently suitable for adapting quickly to a strange environment often involving close association with strange persons and animals.
 It is recognized that pets are a common possession of park visitors, and provisions are made for them where they do not jeopardize basic park values.
 Dogs in particular may chase wildlife, pollute water sources and can become defensive and dangerous in strange surroundings.
-The burden is placed on pet owners to assure their pets do not destroy park values for other people in areas where pets are allowed.
+The burden is placed on pet owners to ensure their pets do not destroy park values for other people in areas where pets are allowed.
 Resident employees are subject to these regulations and may keep pets only in accordance with the park’s pet policy.

 (e) Pets may be kept by park residents under the following conditions: